rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 import numpy
 ```

-I know I've been saying it in nearly every post but here goes again: [VTK](http://www.vtk.org/) is not that easy to install in a Python distro through `pip` or, even worse, by building from source.
+I know I've been saying it in nearly every post but here goes again: [VTK](http://www.vtk.org/) is not that easy to install in a Python distro through `pip` or, even worse, by building directly from source (VTK comes with a truckload of dependencies which you would most likely need to build from source as well).
 If for any reason you haven't managed to get yourself a nice Python installation with `ipython`, `numpy`, and `vtk`, which are needed for this post, do yourselves a favor and use Anaconda as instructed in [this previous post](http://pyscience.wordpress.com/2014/09/01/anaconda-the-creme-de-la-creme-of-python-distros-3/).
 Alternatively, you can opt for the [Enthought Python Distribution (EPD)](https://www.enthought.com/products/epd/) or [Enthought Canopy](https://www.enthought.com/products/canopy/).
 Of course there's a truckload of [other distros](https://wiki.python.org/moin/PythonDistributions) but I can vouch for the above and they all come with pre-compiled builds of VTK.

 ## Helper-functions
 The following 'helper-functions' are defined at the beginning of [today's notebook](http://nbviewer.ipython.org/urls/bitbucket.org/somada141/pyscience/raw/master/20140917_RayTracing/Material/PythonRayTracingEarthSun.ipynb) and used throughout: